Uganda's Landlord and Tenant Act 2022: A Guide for Landlords and Renters

 A tenant can sublet the property to another person, but only with the written consent of the landlord.
 The landlord is not allowed to unreasonably withhold that consent.
 Any subletting done without consent automatically invalidates the tenancy.

-What the Act Means in Practice
+What the Act Means in Practice: Landlord Duties and Tenant Rights

 To summarise what changes for both sides: